gamesrc-ver-recreation/duke3d/notes-restoration.md

 - Enhanced Duke (EDuke) 2.00.23 (mostly known as EDuke 2.0, not to be confused with the released sources, which appear to match v2.00.21).

-In addition, with one more more caveat, you may recreate the following EXE:
+In addition, with a few more caveats, you may recreate the following EXEs:
+- BUILD.EXE for Duke Nukem 3D v1.3d.
 - BUILD.EXE for Duke Nukem 3D - Atomic Edition v1.4 (also re-used for 1.5).

 The MAKEFILE bundled with the EDuke 2.00.21 sources (the initial release)